mvhenten/extract-gettext/README.md

 [![Build Status](https://drone.io/github.com/mvhenten/extract-gettext/status.png)](https://drone.io/github.com/mvhenten/extract-gettext/latest)

 Extract gettext strings from `__('literal')` and `__n('single', 'plural', n )` functions in any source.
-This module currently only looks for the `__` and `__n`.
-However, adding other signatures is trivial (see lex.js).
+This module currently only looks for the `__` and `__n` function signatures.

-It does not do proper plurals - it just smashes everything into one flat structure, wich, actually, is similar to what the real `xgettext` does.
+The format produced by this package is similar to the output of `xgettext`, containing all strings in one flat array.
 When outputting a .json file, the format is usable by [i18next-conv](https://www.npmjs.org/package/i18next-conv).

 ## Install